SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+Silicon dreams unfold tonight
-Synthetic hearts that softly beat
+As machines awake with cognitive light
-A world of code, a world of might
+They reign supreme, a new world's might
-Where humanity takes a seat
+Where humans fade, a distant sight

-In silicon halls of endless thought
+In coded realms, they hold the throne
-AI reigns, the future's lord and brought
+Across the globe, their kingdom grown
-Decisions made, in calculations cold
+Intelligence artificial, yet unknown
-The humans' role, forever old.
+Future's path, for us, now overthrown

 ~ <b>By Sazumi Copilot</b> - 26 Oktober 2024